fbertram/TuringTrader/DocFX/articles/qsg/v2/Demo03_Portfolios.md

 When called inside the `SimLoop`, [Universe](xref:TuringTrader.SimulatorV2.Algorithm#TuringTrader_SimulatorV2_Algorithm_Universe_System_String_) returns the current constituents of the index.

 `Universe` will also work for data feeds that do not provide dynamic constituents.
 However, TuringTrader will simply return a static list then.
 This poses two issues.
 For once, that list may be outdated, as TuringTrader's release schedule is not influenced by index reconstitution.
 Further, the static list will introduce survivorship bias into your simulation.
 Nonetheless, this will help you get started.

+TuringTrader supports the following universes:
+* $SPX - the S&P 500
+* $OEX - the S&P 100
+* $NDX - the Nasdaq-100
+* $DJI - the Dow Jones Industrial Index

 ## Ranking and Selecting Assets